-The California Lizardfish is found on the bottom (demersal) within and over sand and mud bottoms at depths between 5 and 750 feet.
+The California Lizardfish are found on the bottom (demersal) within and over sandy and muddy bottoms at depths between 5 and 750 feet.
 They reach a maximum length of 64 cm (25.2 inches).
-They are voracious ambush predators feeding primarily on small fishes, krill, squid, and shrimp.
+They are voracious ambush predators feeding primarily on small fish, krill, squid, and shrimp.
 They in turn are preyed on by sea lions.
+They have a limited distribution and are found along both coasts of Baja; they are absent from water adjacent to the mainland.
 They are a poorly studied species and very little is known about their behavioral patterns.

-The California Lizardfish can be confused with the the Iguana Lizardfish, Synodus sechurae (short pectoral fins, white spots along the lateral line), and the Lance Lizardfish, Synodus scituliceps (uniform body coloration).
+The California Lizardfish can be confused with the Iguana Lizardfish, Synodus sechurae (short pectoral fins, white spots along the lateral line), and the Lance Lizardfish, Synodus scituliceps (short head, uniform body coloration).

 The California Lizardfish are viewed by local fishermen as a by-catch of no value.
 Furthermore, their small mouths require small hooks for success.
 They are strictly a “catch-and-release” that can become pests to recreational anglers.